-We believe the lensectomy was not enough to regulate IOP because of the patient's excessive delay in attending to the ER.
-We established his lack of awareness as a major factor in his development of PAS and glaucoma damage.
+We believe the lensectomy was not enough to regulate IOP because of the patient's excessive delay in attending to the ER, which may have contributed to the development of PAS and glaucoma damage.
 We do not know the amount of time in which his IOP was out of control and we also don't know the IOP values prior to the first consultation, but we infer that his severely damaged left optic disc probably endured too high IOPs for a significative period of time.

-Although the mean IOP was 12 mmHg after filtering surgery, the final BCVA obtained was very poor (20/200).
-The authors believe that the advanced glaucomatous damage, evidenced in the left optic disc only after lensectomy, was caused before the patient consulted, who may have had very high IOP values for months.
+Despite the fact that we managed to reduce IOP with filtering surgery, the final BCVA obtained was very poor (20/200).
+The authors believe that the advanced glaucomatous damage evidenced in the left optic disc only before lensectomy was caused before the patient consulted, who may have had very high IOP values for months.